Quoteme/quoteme.github.io/about.md

 			- winner of the "best game under development Brazilian indie games festivals 2015"
 			- honorable mention in "battle of games VI festival Cindemundo 2014"
 - Social expertise
-	- very social and reliable
+	- very social, patient and reliable
+	- resilient in stressful situations
 	- kids tend to like me very much
 	- always open to new cultures,experiences,people,...
 - Languages